 This paper proposed a new approach for monaural source separation called the "Harmonic-Temporal Factor Decomposition (HTFD)" by introducing a spectrogram model that combines the features of the models employed in the NMF and HTC approaches.
 We further described some ideas how to design the prior distributions for the present model to incorporate musically relevant information into the separation scheme.

 7. ACKNOWLEDGEMENTS

-This work was supported by JSPS Grant-in-Aid for Young Scientists B Grant Number 26730100.
+This work was partly supported by JSPS Grant-in-Aid for Young Scientists B Grant Number 26730100 and the Tateishi Science and Technology Foundation.